vsi-fi/network-stuff/nokia/bgp-dc-concept/readme.md

     neighbor 10.255.255.0 {
         peer-group UPSTREAM // Finally, specify the upstream neighbor and assign it to a peer group }
+info network-instance default ip-forwarding receive-ipv4-check false // this is required.
+Otherwise routes find their way into routing table they cannot be used for forwarding
+--{ candidate shared default }--[  ]--

 ```
 ### Access router - device where hosts etc. would connect
 This is largely just a repeat of the above